Just 20 mins. from downtown Louisville. 60 minutes from Cincinnati, OH. 70 minutes from the Ark Encounter (I-71 Exits 14 – 22)

 Kim’s Tidbit: All of our farm tours are awesome and were developed to be educational, but FUN!
 However, there are 2 hidden gems in our farm tours that we (and our guests) love!
 Hemmer Hill Sheep Farm is unique because they not only raise St. Croix sheep, they have a “gourmet” CSA.
 Learn what a CSA is and see all the gourmet veggies Joyce and Gary raise.
 They also raise shiitake and oyster mushrooms on oak logs so you’ll also learn about that!
 This tour isn’t about sheep alone!

 Of course you can’t beat our hands-on horse farm tours!
 Windy Meadows Horse Farm is a group tour favorite because they have all breeds of horses.
 They are also a favorite location for Hallmark® movies!
 If you are interested in race horses, Second Stride Horse Farm is a nonprofit retirement farm for race horses (and you can touch them!) fresh off the track.
-Hermitage Farm is a historical race horse farm once visited by Queen Elizabeth.
+Watch the video above for a glimpse of Second Stride!
+Hermitage Farm with its red and black barns is a historical race horse farm once visited by Queen Elizabeth.
 The Hermitage tour is similar to other historical race horse farms in Kentucky in that touching the horses is not permitted.
 So, if TOUCHING a horse is important to you, opt for Windy Meadows or Second Stride!
-If you want to see a high-class, historical Kentucky race horse farm operation, opt for Hermitage!
+If you want to see a high-class, historical Kentucky race horse farm operation, opt for Hermitage.

 In Crestwood you will find Yew Dell Botanical Gardens.
 Yew Dell is an award-winning botanical garden complete with a stone castle and a cool gift shop that has been built of glass in an old tobacco barn.
 This would also be a great place to take a boxed lunch from Red Pepper Deli in Crestwood and cop a squat somewhere in the gardens.
 They also teach workshops so if you are visiting on a weekend, check out our calendar.
 Another great foodie tour is Meadowview Farm & Natural Habitat Garden.

 Calgon®, take me away… to Oldham County!
 That’s what they really meant in the commercial.
 There is nothing like a girls’ getaway to relax and recharge, and Oldham is the perfect place to do it!
 Whether you’re a book club, a yoga group, sisters, or carpooling neighbors, you can choose from two luxurious B&B’s in the country.
-Bluegrass Country Estate and Pillow and Paddock provide the perfect escape from the hustle and bustle of the city.
+Bluegrass Country Estate, Pillow and Paddock, or The Inn at Spring Run provide the perfect escape from the hustle and bustle of the city.
 Each has their own unique décor and amenities that will surely make your time there pass too quickly!
+Soak in the hot tub and pool at Bluegrass Country Estate.
+Lounge on the porch of Pillow and Paddock, or take a cooking class at The Inn at Spring Run Farm.
+Your stay will be memorable no matter which you choose!

-Pillow & Paddock is owned by Francesca and her husband, Don.
+Kim’s Tidbit: Pillow & Paddock is owned by Francesca and her husband, Don.
 If total relaxation is what you’re after, but you plan to get out and sightsee or want to just “be”, then P&P is great!
 They have a common room upstairs with snacks and games.
-P&P is a great place if you plan to get out, see, and do things while you’re here…or just relax and sit on the porch to enjoy just being someplace new.
+P&P is a great place if you plan to get out, see, and do things while you’re here…or just relax and sit on the porch to enjoy being some place new.

 Sisters Tea Parlor is one of my favorite county attractions.
 I recommend the Sisterhood tea or, if you like grapefruit, the Tropical Sunrise tea.
 A lot of my friends like Paris in a Teacup (gold dust) and Crème Brulee.
-You might think you’ll leave hungry with when eating small bites at Sisters, but I recommend the 3 tier tea tray.
+You might think you’ll leave hungry when eating small bites at Sisters, but I recommend the 3-tier tea tray.
 You will be stuffed!
+Don’t forget to pick a hat and boa to wear when you arrive!

 Sip, Shoot & Score